mlabs-haskell/gov/gov-docs.md

 Purpose: the first step in distributing rewards, records the rewards totals for a given reward period/epoch and resets state to track for the new epoch

-note: this will rely on a constant `epochLength :: PosixTimeRange`
+note: this will rely on a constant `epochLength :: DiffMilliSeconds`

 Validation rules:
 - `GovernanceState.lastEpochEnds` must be at least `epochLength` less than the `currentTime`.
 - anyone can call this

 inputs:
-fee/collateral UTXO remainder (from USER) GovernanceState token (from Governance Validator script)
+- fee/collateral UTXO remainder (from USER)
+- GovernanceState token (from Governance Validator script)

 outputs:
-fee/collateral UTXO remainder -> user Wallet
+- fee/collateral UTXO remainder -> user Wallet
-GovernanceState token -> Governance Validator script (set `GovernanceState.rewardsTotal` to `Value.empty`, set `GovernanceState.lastEpochEnds` to current time,  increment `GovernanceState.lastEpoch` )
+- GovernanceState token -> Governance Validator script (set `GovernanceState.rewardsTotal` to `Value.empty`, set `GovernanceState.lastEpochEnds` to current time,  increment `GovernanceState.lastEpoch` )
-LastEpochScriptState state token (MINTED)-> Governance Validator Script (set `LastEpochScriptState.stakeTotal` to `GovernanceState.stakeTotal`, and `LastEpochScriptState.rewardsTotal` to `GovernanceState.rewardsTotal`, `LastEpochScriptState.epochNumber` to `GovernanceState.lastEpoch` + 1)
+- LastEpochScriptState state token (MINTED)-> Governance Validator Script (set `LastEpochScriptState.stakeTotal` to `GovernanceState.stakeTotal`, and `LastEpochScriptState.rewardsTotal` to `GovernanceState.rewardsTotal`, `LastEpochScriptState.epochNumber` to `GovernanceState.lastEpoch` + 1)

 ## Proposal Minting Policy (example)
 parameters: